flying-house/flying-house/README.md

 I'm relatively new to coding, but dabbled in C++ and BASIC some twenty years ago.

-My recent motivation for learning to code began with self-study of µarch, and it led me down a predictable rabbit hole of assembly and low-level coding.
+My recent motivation for learning to code began with self-study of µarch, and it led me down a predictable rabbit hole of assembly and low-level programming.
+This led to realizing learning resources are better today than two decades ago...
+You get the idea.

 I have a mechanical/electrical troubleshooting background.
 This gives me dreams of hacking on anything within reach, exploring control systems or automation features, and merging small hardware with efficient code.